vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *sphurattām ātmana ḥ paśyet tadā cakrasya saṁbhava ḥ * /

 The *śrīcakra* being the cosmic form of the Goddess results from the same act of consciousness or awareness \( *vimarśa* \) of the deity as the cosmos.
-As Amṛ tānanda says in the Dī, “The intensely luminous fl ashing forth of the Supreme Power is nothing else than the emission of the cosmos.”
+As Amṛtānanda says in the Dī, “The intensely luminous fl ashing forth of the Supreme Power is nothing else than the emission of the cosmos.”
 The apparition of the *śrīcakra* is therefore described in *ślokas* 10–17

 in terms of a cosmic process that simultaneously manifests the geometric pattern of the *śrīcakra* and brings about the apparition of the deities that abide in the *cakra* and animate, nay manifest it, by their power.
 This is why the process is described starting from the center, that is, from the Goddess.